 • The Recovery Gap —recognising that the weakest link in our understanding and planning is what life will be like in the weeks and months after a catastrophic event

-• Achieving supply chain resilience and business continuity planning
+• Achieving supply chain resilience and leveraging the supply chain capabilities of business to provide access to crucial supplies

 Summary remarks from the Chair & end of Conference